What is Reliability-Centered Maintenance (RCM)?

 Continuous review activities:

-- Conduct post-maintenance reviews to determine if maintenance actions were successful.
+- Conduct post-maintenance reviews to assess whether interventions were effective

-- Implement scheduled audits to ensure strategies remain relevant and effective.
+- Run scheduled audits to ensure strategies remain relevant as assets age and operating conditions change

-- After implementing a new preventive maintenance schedule for a cooling fan, the team monitors the fan's performance over time to verify the reduction in failures and operational disruptions.
+Example: After implementing a new preventive maintenance schedule for a cooling fan, the team monitors performance over subsequent months to verify the reduction in failure frequency and operational disruption.

 Ready to roll out an RCM maintenance program?